AndrejaCH/bikesharing/README.md

 <img src="Graphics/TopStatrtingLocations.PNG" width="25%" height="25%">    <img src="Graphics/TopEndingLocations.PNG" width="27.3%" height="27.3%">
 </p>

 From those two graphs we can see the most popular starting and ending locations.
-Darker and larger bubbles represent locations with the highest number of trips, lighter and smaller bubbles represent lowest number of trips.
-From the graph we can see that the downtown area is much more popular than area around downtown, yet as much as important to provide good customer experience.
+Orange color represent subscribers, while blue represent customers.
+Larger bubbles represent locations with the highest number of trips, and smaller bubbles represent lowest number of trips.
+From the graph we can see what stations are more popular amongst suscribers vs. customers and what areas are more popular than others.
+Downtown area is much more popular than area around it, yet as important, since it is more spread out and also ensure good customer experience.

 ## Summary